 Field-hunting tip

-Look in evaporitic deposits in kimberlite pipes country — that is the host setting where kononovite typically forms.
+Look in evaporitic deposits in kimberlite pipes country, the host setting where kononovite typically forms.
 If you start seeing halite, thenardite, mirabilite in float, you are in the right ground.
 Field specimens usually show a granular aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.